 Sprinkle some water on the surface and gently sweep the cloth.
 Make sure to rotate the cloth after 3-4 strokes to keep the clean part on the sheet surface.

 If the dust is strong and needs more special care, use soapy water or any non-abrasive cleaners that DO NOT contain ammonia or alcohol in them.
-Wet your cloth and the sweep gently until the dust is cleaned off.
+Wet your cloth and sweep gently until the dust is cleaned off.

 After the cleaning is done, do not wipe the sheet.
 Let it dry naturally.

 In this guide, we tried to answer and give you the best possible method for the three most asked questions about acrylic sheets.
 Maybe you need to know about Custom Acrylic.